cdli-gh/Semi-Supervised-NMT-for-Sumerian-English/README.md

   <i> English: </i> Basket-of-tablets: therefroms, restitutions, debits, and credits, of Lukalla are here; ...
 </p>

-# Sumerian-English Unsupervised Neural Machine Translation
+# Sumerian-English Neural Machine Translation
 As a part of the MTAAC project at CDLI, we aim to build an end-to-end NMT Pipeline while making use of the extensive monolingual Sumerian Data.

 Previous models that have been used to carry out English<-->Sumerian Translation have only made use of the available parallel corpora.
 Presently we have only about 50K extracted sentences for both languages in the parallel corpora, whereas around 1.47M sentences in the Sumerian monolingual corpus.